 I’m grateful for the traffic lights in the old city.
 Even though half the drivers ignore them, the fact that the other half acknowledges them makes a big difference (compared to crossing the road without traffic lights).

 There’s also so much stuff for sale: I can’t get over the sheer volume of it!
 And everywhere sells the same stuff!
 Fake North Face shoes, pants, t-shirts, and jackets, Nike and Adidas hats and sneakers, straw hats and handbags, resin and jade necklaces, and endless incarnations of elephant pants…

 I saw tons of mysterious tiny stores—little more than holes in the wall—stocked with random bits and bobs.
 They were so grimy you could hardly tell what they were selling.

 In Saigon, a rat ran over my foot.
 I screamed and kicked it off, sending it flying towards a shocked young man, who also screamed.
 (My bad.)
 Thank goodness I was wearing running shoes and not sandals—can you imagine how gross that would have been, little rat claws scrabbling across my bare skin?

 I saw lots of women wearing businesslike tailored dresses and heels.

 Korean-style flowy white dresses were popular.

-Boutique windows were full of minimalist white, pink, and beige.
+Boutiques stocked elegant pink, white, and beige.
 I saw so many things I wanted to buy…

 I also saw lots of women wearing pointy straw hats.
 I had thought that was made up for tourists, like the idea of Vikings wearing helmets with horns, but no—it’s real.